Daniel Olbrychski

 Daniel Marcel Olbrychski (/pl/; born 27 February 1945) is a Polish film and theatre actor who is widely considered one of the greatest Polish actors of his generation.
-He appeared in 180 films and TV productions and is best known for leading roles in several Andrzej Wajda movies including The Promised Land and also known for playing a defector and spymaster Vassily Orlov alongside Hollywood actress Angelina Jolie in the movie Salt.
+He appeared in 180 films and TV productions and is best known for leading roles in several Andrzej Wajda movies including The Promised Land, playing Kmicic in Jerzy Hoffman's The Deluge and starring in multiple European and American movies.